Orlando Water Quality at a Glance

 Customer Protection Initiatives

 Orlando utilities offer comprehensive customer support including water quality assistance, conservation programs, and emergency services through 311 and dedicated hotlines.
 Educational resources help residents understand water quality issues and best practices for water use.
 Orlando’s water utilities prioritize infrastructure improvements and maintain transparent communication about water quality through annual Consumer Confidence Reports.
-The combination of excellent source water from the Floridan Aquifer and advanced treatment technology ensures that Orlando residents receive high-quality drinking water that meets or exceeds all regulatory standards.
+The combination of excellent source water from the Floridan Aquifer and advanced treatment technology ensures that Orlando residents receive high-quality drinking water that meets or exceeds all regulatory standards, though some contaminants of concern remain present.

 Recommendations for Orlando Residents